zombor/Auto-Modeler/guide/auto-modeler/repository.md

-# DAO Classes
+# Repository Classes

-DAO (Data Access Object) classes are used to interface in a Create/Read/Update fashion with a backend data store.
+Repository classes are used to interface with a backend data store.

 These data stores can be a database, xml file, csv file, RESTful API backend, or anything else.
-All you need is a DAO interface class to implement the backend.
+All you need is a repository interface class to implement the backend.

-## Writing DAO classes
+## Writing Repository Classes

-If you write your own DAO class, it should follow the following conventions:
+If you write your own repository class, it should follow the following conventions:

  - It should have a `factory()` method for making new instances with different parameters easily.
  - It should have the following methods: